First-call mismatch

 Follow-up answers the next decision barrier instead of repeating the discovery-call summary.

-The team separates bad-fit leads from good-fit leads that are failing because the commercial architecture is incomplete.
+The team separates bad-fit leads from good-fit leads that are failing because the sales and marketing system is incomplete.

 Sometimes, but not first.
 If the website, deck, proof, and follow-up do not answer the same buying logic, training the salesperson only makes the wrong story sound smoother.